 A more diversified portfolio (back to our 40% World, 20% Japan stocks, 40% bonds allocation) would have navigated the situation much more cleanly.
 Here is a graph comparing the domestic-only and the internationally-diversified 60/40 allocation, starting by the end of 1988, with a 4% constant withdrawal at the beginning of each year (the domestic-only scenario falling apart when the financial crisis struck; the diversified scenario navigating the consecutive crisis fairly well, all things considered).

 Now what about a more aggressive portfolio?
-Quite obviously, the 80/20 domestic portfolio would have failed a retiree with flying colors, with or without a Small Value tilt.
+Quite obviously, the 80/20 domestic portfolio would have failed a retiree in a dramatic way, with or without a Small Value tilt.

 Let’s compare instead the two internationally diversified allocations we previously defined, both with a strong world exposure, plus a significant domestic tilt.
-The first allocation (aggressive) included 20% bonds, plus a 10% Small Value tilt.
-The second allocation (conservative) was the same as the previous chart, with 40% bonds.
-Between the incredible beating Japanese stocks suffered from for decades and the painful trajectory of the currency exchange rate, it is interesting to see that the 80/20 allocation actually holds its ground reasonably well.
-It would have done better than the 60/40 allocation for all starting years except 1988 to 1991, while doing reasonably ok starting from those painful years, except for the end of 1989.
+The first allocation (aggressive) including 20% bonds, plus a 10% Small Value tilt.
+The second allocation (conservative) being the same as the previous chart, with 40% bonds.
+Between the incredible beating Japanese stocks suffered from for decades and the painful trajectory of the currency exchange rate, it is interesting to see that the 80/20 allocation would have actually held its ground reasonably well.
+It would actually have done better than the 60/40 allocation for all starting years except 1988 to 1991, while doing reasonably ok starting from any of those painful years, except for the end of 1989.

 Overall, it would of course have been much wiser to use a variable withdrawal method (e.g. Bogleheads VPW, Guyton-Klinger decision rules, etc) in such difficult times, but the key conclusions would remain the same.